knative/docs/docs/getting-started/function-triggers.md

 Now that the Broker and PingSource are created, you can create a Trigger that will forward all PingSource events to the function.
-In the following command, the `--sink` flag specifies the function as the event destination for the event source.
+In the following command, the `--sink` flag specifies your function as the destination for the CloudEvents.

 Create a Trigger by running the command: